 While SJACS can answer any general process questions by telephone, privacy concerns do not allow us to discuss individual cases.
 You must schedule an in-person meeting to discuss the incident.
 Sometimes students are called in simply as a part of an ongoing investigation.
 Students are encouraged to call and schedule an appointment by the designated meeting date.
 Please note we do not schedule same day appointments.

 May I see the report?

 Yes.
-Students are entitled to view the information that will be considered in the case.
-Any evidence in the case will be shared with you at your meeting.
+Students have the right to inspect documents and/or relevant information on file during the review.
 In order to maintain standards of confidentiality, personally identifiable information of other persons listed in the report will be redacted.
-See Student Education Records policy in SCampus for complete details.
+See Student Education Records Policy in SCampus (Part C, Section 6) for complete details.

 Should I bring anyone with me to the meeting?

 If you choose, you may bring any support person you would like to the meeting, or have this person wait for you in the waiting room (parent, friend, or advisor).
 You must be willing to sign a confidentiality waiver in order to bring someone into the meeting with you.
 This person may take notes for you or assist in organizing documents, but may not speak for the student or interfere in the judicial process.
-See Advisor’s role for complete details.
-Students should not bring witnesses or involved persons to the meeting, but should bring their contact information and submit it to the Judicial Officer.
+See Advisor Guidelines for complete details.
+Students should not bring witnesses or involved persons to the meeting, but should bring their contact information and submit it to the judicial officer.